Love Me Do

-By Matt Ocks, Manager of Institutional Giving
+By Matt Ocks, >decease Manager of Institutional Giving

-The Arden’s production of Romeo and Juliet runs for just 2 more weeks, and I, for one, will be a bit sadder than usual to see this one end.
+The Arden’s production of Romeo and Juliet runs for just 2 more weeks, >medicine and I, medicine for one, will be a bit sadder than usual to see this one end.
 In my spare time, you see, I’m a playwright (or, rather, I try to be), and one of the things that draws me to the Arden is the company’s commitment to actually producing new plays.
 But I wasn’t inspired to become a writer by the work of my contemporaries, or even writers a bit older than me.
 Or even really old guys like Edward Albee (who I hope doesn’t read this blog.)
 I was inspired, first and foremost, by Shakespeare.
 (Well actually Chekhov and then Shakespeare, but the Terry Nolen production of Uncle Vanya I’ve been waiting for since I got here is, sadly, still not on the horizon, so we’ll just keep this part in parentheses).

 The first Shakespeare play I read was Merchant of Venice.
 By accident.
 I found it in a shoebox filled with my mom’s dusty college paperbacks and opened it when I was around 10 without realizing that it wasn’t a novel.
 It was so good I read it anyway.
 Then I read Midsummer Night’s Dream, mainly because I had seen a cartoon version of it on TV with Mr. Magoo as Puck, and I wanted to experience the original text.
 Then in high school came comedies (As You Like It, The Tempest), tragedies (Hamlet, the Scottish play), and histories (Henry IV Parts 1 and 2).
 In college I even played Jacques in As You Like It, one of my favorite Shakespearean roles (and in many ways the precursor to another one of my favorite characters from literature, Eyeore).
 I managed to deliver one of the most famous lines ever written – “All the word’s a stage” – without any self-consciousness.
 I played my objective.
 I made it organic.
 (I also sometimes forgot what came after it).